mmig/mmir-v4-starter-kit/www/appTestSemantic/README.md

 If you are using Chrome, `testSemanticInterpreter.html` may not work if it is opened directly as a file (i.e. not servered by a web server).

-As a workaround, you can start Chrome with command line argument `--allow-file-access-from-files` (you may need to close all other instances of Chrome first).
+As a workaround, you can start Chrome with command line argument `--allow-file-access-from-files`.
+If an instance of Chrome is already open, you need to close all open instances of Chrome first, or alternatively you can use the additional command line `--user-data-dir=<path to a directory>` in order to start a seperate instance of Chrome (with its own user-data directory).

+Used Libraries
+---

+ * Orion Editor
+ * Esprima
+ * jsonlint
+ * lodash
+ * w2ui
+ * font-awesome